 Youngest joined in.
 What were contour lines?
 I explained that the closer the lines were the steeper the land would be.
 The further apart, then the flatter the land.

 Then he gave me that “Ah” that I’ve heard so many times before.
 The one that means he kind of understands, but he doesn’t.
 It’s the same “Ah” that sent me off, a few years back, baking castle cookies to explain erosion and why castles become ruins.

 So I came up with a plan.
 One to make sure he truly understood map contours.
-I’d chose a set of map contour lines that would fit completely on a piece of A4 paper, that he would recognize and we could turn them into a 3d model.
+I chose a set of map contour lines that would fit completely on a piece of A4 paper.
+Preferably one that he would recognize and we could turn them into a 3d model.
 I chose Glastonbury Tor.
 It was ideal.
 A hill surrounded by flatter land.
 It stands out in the Somerset Levels landscape.
 Plus it’s a landmark we often use in our local travels, so the Boy knows it well.

 Here’s how we made a 3D model from a map

 Step 1.
 Photocopy part of a map and scale up one part of it that will be your model.
 We used 1:25,000 map and scaled it by 10.

 Step 2.
 Using blue-tack, we temporarily fixed the map, face-up, to a piece of cardboard.
 Cut all the way round the contour line nearest the edge.